-Note: Where a report relates to a family member, alleging a person to be inadmissible because a family member was deemed inadmissible and made the subject of a removal order by the Immigration Division, the Minister's delegate must first determine if the subject of the A44(1) report was included in the removal order issued by the Immigration Division.
-This is necessary as IRPA provides that, in certain circumstances, family members in Canada may be deemed by the Immigration Division to be included in a family members A44(1) report and any resultant removal order issued by the Immigration Division [R227(2)].
-Simply put, with respect to a report alleging inadmissibility and involving the family member inadmissibility provision A42, the first thing the Minister's delegate should ascertain is that the subject of the report is not already included in a removal order issued by the Immigration Division.
+Note: Where a report relates to a family member, alleging a person to be inadmissible because a family member was deemed inadmissible and made the subject of a removal order by the ID, the Minister's delegate must first determine if the subject of the subsection A44(1) report was included in the removal order issued by the ID.
+This is necessary as the IRPA provides that, in certain circumstances, family members in Canada may be deemed by the ID to be included in a family members subsection A44(1) report and any resultant removal order issued by the ID [R227(2)].
+Simply put, with respect to a report alleging inadmissibility and involving the family member inadmissibility provision under section A42, the first thing the Minister's delegate should ascertain is that the subject of the report is not already included in a removal order issued by the ID.

 3.6.
-Permanent residents and their residency obligation - R228(2)
+Permanent residents and their residency obligation [R228(2)]

-The Minister's delegate is given the power to issue removal orders against permanent residents only in cases where the sole basis for removal is loss of permanent resident status due to the inability to comply with the requirements of A28.
+The Minister's delegate is given the power to issue removal orders against permanent residents only in cases where the sole basis for removal is loss of permanent resident status due to the inability to comply with the requirements of section A28.
 In such cases, a departure order will be issued.
 The power of the Minister's delegate does not extend to the loss of permanent resident status on other grounds.

 3.7.
-Eligible claims for refugee protection - R228(3)
+Eligible claims for refugee protection [R228(3)]